6)

 best, give

-rarely seen a cause of death given!), the name(s), age and address of
+rarely seen a cause of death given!); the name(s), age and address of

-those reporting the death, of witness(es) to
+those reporting the death; of witness(es) to

 the death record and of the clerk or registrar.

-If the decedent was a widow or
+If the decedent was married, the name of the spouse is given, and if the decedent was a widow or

-widower, the name of his/her deceased spouse is given. |
+widower, the name of the deceased spouse is given. |

 |